The ESP32 features multiple pins that support PWM functionality, giving us great flexibility to control various devices.

 }

-In this example, the LED connected to pin 5 will gradually brighten from the minimum to the maximum duty cycle and then dim back down.
+In this example, the LED connected to pin 5 will gradually light up from the minimum to the maximum duty cycle and then fade back down.

-as part of their programs, due to the convenience and simplicity it offers (you may even have many programs that use it and would like to use them on the ESP32).
+Many people have gotten used to using analogWrite as part of their programs because of the convenience and simplicity it offers (you might even have many programs that use it and would like to use them on the ESP32).

-Fortunately, you are not alone in this.
-Various authors have created libraries to allow using PWM like in a “classic” Arduino.
+Fortunately, you’re not the only one.
+So different authors have created libraries to allow using PWM like on a “classic” Arduino.

-An example of this library is GitHub - erropix/ESP32_AnalogWrite: Provides an analogWrite polyfill for ESP32 using the LEDC functions
+An example of such a library is GitHub - erropix/ESP32_AnalogWrite: Provides an analogWrite polyfill for ESP32 using the LEDC functions

 #include <Arduino.h>